Pablo Pakula

 Picture

-Here are some slides about my practice that I delivered in 2015 for students of performance art at the University of Kent.
+Here are some slides about my practice which were part of a lecture I delivered in 2015 for second-year students on a performance art course at the University of Kent.

 • Home